By Nancy Phillips

 7. Discuss The Cost Of Things

 I often have people in the financial and teaching professions tell me that the teens they work with do not have any idea what the cost of things are, outside of their tech toys, and maybe clothes.
 This is one of the reasons young adults go into such deep debt when they move out on their own; they have never been exposed to the reality of what life costs, or managed their own financial decisions.
 It is critically important that your child begin to be involved in the discussion and purchasing of various items like food, clothing, personal toiletries, car related expenses, insurance, sports activities and cell phones.
+On the car insurance point, my friend wanted to hammer home that point by talking to a range of providers with their son to demonstrate how to find the right deal for the coverage you need but not everyone can have that experience.
 The National Endowment for Financial Education released results that showed a shocking 59% of adult children aged 18-39 not attending school were being subsidized by their parents for living expenses like rent, mortgage, transportation and food, as well as medical bills and spending money.

 8. Ask “How Many Hours Of Work Is This Item Worth?”